 Liquid nitrogen is a chemical that is extremely cold, about -328°F (-200°C).

 Liquid nitrogen will instantly freeze anything it touches.
 It is used to kill cells that make up diseased or cancerous tissue.
-Tissue that has been frozen dries out and falls off.
+Tissue that has been frozen dies, may blister and then falls off.

 Dinulos JGH.
 Dermatologic surgical procedures.
 In: Dinulos JGH, ed.
 Habif's Clinical Dermatology: A Color Guide in Diagnosis and Therapy.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 27.